angielsteele/visitliverpool3/README.md

 - Nav bar is not central in the middle of the screen when seen on larger screen sizes

+- On Samsung internet, the background colour is dark blue, rather than light blue.

 ### Fixed bugs

 - Logo was on right hand side, I wanted it to the left, used Chrome dev tools to solve the issue by giving the container a margin: 0;